Cotta Sewing Patterns for Altar Servers

 We contacted our pattern maker and relayed all of the information about the garment we needed to have her create.
 And so began the process of creating a new Cotta Church Vestment Sewing Pattern for those who need to create their own garments for altar servers.
 Making a new pattern involves a great deal of work.
 The first step was to convey the overall design concept.

 The next question that came up was size.
-What sizes were needed?
+What sizes did we need?
 Was this something to be worn by children and youth or was this something that would be worn by adults?

 Again, our clients had the answers to what was needed!
 They wanted a garment that could be worn by children and adults.
 The Cotta Sewing Pattern for Altar Servers needed to be available in small Youth Sizes for children ages 6 to 10 years old and go up to adult sizes.
 And so our pattern maker got to work.
 She created our standard size chart for Cottas and Surplices as seen below: